Designing Design and Buoyancy

 Designing Design was originally a course taught as a very traditional graphic design course.
 Part of the course is about space, and my deep belief that the way our environment is made shapes us.
 It shapes not just the way we behave, but also the way that we relate to other people, things and the world.

 In Designing Design, we're looking at these places that we inhabit - for example, our classroom.
 I really like the Zoom classroom because I dislike the seminar classroom.
 I love that the students are in seminar classrooms physically, of course - that's much better than being online.
 But what I don't like about the seminar classroom is that if we accept that environments have systems of value and shape people into their future selves.
 Look at a seminar classroom at Barnard.
 We see a table, which is a boardroom table, we see very ergonomic chairs set around as if for a meeting, a podium, a projector, and maybe one wall of windows, if that.
 It's like a corporate boardroom.
-So what we are in the end preparing our students for is to take part in large corporations that already have value systems embedded in themselves
+So what we are in the end preparing our students for is to take part in large corporations that already have value systems embedded in themselves.

 Our ultimate goal in Designing Design and in my seminar Buoyancy is to have something made by students which can be traded.
-For the first Buoyancy seminar, we made an apron uniform which fits any size.
-We wanted to work on a project about apparel because the textile industry is probably one of the most problematic on earth - and wanted to think about not “just in time production” but also return to the time when we all made our own clothes and when every pattern was wasteless, because no one wasted anything when they made something.
+For the first Buoyancy seminar, we made an apron uniform that fits any size.
+We wanted to work on a project about apparel because the textile industry is probably one of the most problematic on earth - and we wanted to think about not “just in time production” but also return to the time when we all made our own clothes and when every pattern was wasteless, because no one wasted anything when they made something.
 We all made this apron and wore it in class.
 This was a good way to connect people to the act of making instead of having it be this abstract, alienating object that arrives at your doorstep, that you're free to trash at any time, because you didn't make it and you don't know who has.
 When students make something, they care about who they give it to and who they make it with.
 And that's important.

 These are very simple means to understand what alienation is, and what it brings.
 I don't believe that work can be bought, for example.
 So we talk about it in class because our environment in the classroom is corporate.
 And the first thing we do when we go into a classroom space, we try to adorn it.
 For Buoyancy we bought double-sided golden and silver emergency blankets, which are really nothing but cellophane.
 We would stretch those out on the wall and would create almost a kind of a living room, a place that we're all comfortable in, that we can dismantle in a second.